wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/5-show-m365-data.md

 ### Scenario 2:

-Let's say we would like to build a web page to show user's tasks.
-We can use **Tasks** component to get data from Microsoft Planner.
+Let's say you would like to build a web page to show user's tasks.
+You can use **Tasks** component to get data from Microsoft Planner.
 The `mgt-tasks` will show user's data with pre-built UI that looks and feels like Microsoft 365 experience:

 ```html
 <mgt-tasks></mgt-tasks>